 Buy Now Pay Later services like AfterPay and ZipPay are growing rapidly in Australia as many people embrace the opportunity to take home goods or pay for services, they may not immediately have the money to pay for.
+The number of people using these products has soared from 400,000 in 2015 to about 2 million last year, according to data from the Australian Securities and Investments Commission.

 While these products may appear at first to be just another way to pay, it is important to realise they are really another form of credit – and like any other form of credit, you need to keep control of how much you borrow, or it can negatively impact your credit health.